8ouncesfresh mozzarella slicesmore if you want (sub dairy-free or regular grated mozzarella)

 Watery: zucchini is nearly 100% water is it is hard to remove ALL of the water - expect some water to settle after cooking - this is normal!
 I like using a turkey baster to remove the water - see blog post above for more tips and tricks you can implement to remove additional water before cooking.

-Dairy-Free: to make this dairy-free sub dairy-free ricotta (store-bought or homemade) and dairy-free versions of mozzarella and parmesan cheese.
+Dairy-Free: use dairy-free ricotta (store-bought or homemade dairy-free ricotta) and dairy-free versions of mozzarella and parmesan cheese.

 Storage: store leftovers in an airtight container for up to 2-3 days.